Understanding Customs Classification in International Trade

 The HS contains over 5,000 commodity descriptions that are identified by a 6 digit code.
 All countries signatory of the Convention must classify products in the same way using the same 6 digit code, with a few exceptions.

-These commodities are grouped in a legal and logical structure.
-This hierarchy is organised in Sections, Chapters and Headings.
-The HS has:
+These commodities are grouped in a legal and logical structure of Sections, Chapters and Headings.
+Here’s how it’s structured:

-- 99 Chapters (97 Chapters + 2 final chapters – 98 and 99 for national use): Chapters are identified by the first 2 digits of the commodity codes.
+- Chapters: 99 chapters (with Chapters 98 and 99 reserved for national use), identified by the first two digits of the commodity codes.

 - Rule 1 covers sections and chapter headings.